The Misfits (1961 film)

-The Misfits is a 1961 American neo-Western film written by Arthur Miller, directed by John Huston, and starring Clark Gable, Marilyn Monroe, and Montgomery Clift.
-The supporting cast includes Thelma Ritter and Eli Wallach.
-Adapted by Miller from his own short story of the same name published in Esquire in October 1957, The Misfits was the last completed film for both Clark Gable and Marilyn Monroe.
-For Gable, the film was posthumously released, Marilyn Monroe died in August 1962, and Montgomery Clift died in July 1966.
-The plot centers on Roslyn Tabor (Monroe), a newly divorced woman from Reno, and her relationships with friendly landlady Isabelle Steers (Thelma Ritter), an old-school cowboy Gaylord Langland (Gable), his tow truck-driving and plane-flying best friend (Wallach), and their rodeo-riding, bronc-busting friend (Clift).
+The Misfits is a 1961 American contemporary Western film directed by John Huston and written by Arthur Miller, who adapted his own 1957 short story.
+It stars Clark Gable, Marilyn Monroe, and Montgomery Clift, alongside Thelma Ritter and Eli Wallach.
+The plot centers on a newly divorced woman (Monroe), and her relationships with a friendly landlady (Ritter), an old-school cowboy (Gable), his tow-truck driving and plane-flying best friend (Wallach), and their rodeo-riding, bronco-busting friend (Clift).
+The Misfits was the last completed film for both Gable (who died three months before the premiere) and Monroe (who died a year after its release).

-The Misfits was a commercial failure at the time of its initial release, but received critical acclaim for its script and performances.
-Its reputation has shifted over the following years, and many critics now consider the film to be a masterpiece and one of the best films of the 1960s.
+The Misfits was released by United Artists on February 1, 1961.
+It was a commercial failure, but received critical acclaim for its script and performances.
+Its reputation has enhanced over the years, and many critics now consider it to be a masterpiece and one of the best films of the 1960s.
+The film also gave name to the punk band Misfits formed in 1977.